Luxury, elegance and chefs that know how to wow are the hallmarks of these fine dining restaurants in Leeds.

 Credit: Joe Howard

 Steak, glorious steak.
 At Gaucho, it’s all about the deep flavour of Argentinian beef, served in plush surroundings that feel like a treat.
 It’s a place to get dressed up, but with the food still front and centre as it should be.
-You can dive straight into the cow with a steak tartare starter, but there are also a refreshing and delicate sea bass ceviche or oozing burrata should you wish to mix it up.
+You can dive straight into the cow with a Wagyu beef empanada starter, but there are also a refreshing and delicate sea bass ceviche or oozing burrata should you wish to mix it up.

-Steaks come in eight different cuts – nine if you count the Chateaubriand – ready to be dressed with rich sauces and tempting toppings such as a classic béarnaise or Malbec and bone marrow.
+Steaks come in four different cuts – five if you count the Chateaubriand – ready to be dressed with rich sauces and tempting toppings such as a classic béarnaise or Malbec & bone marrow.
 Don’t know where to start?
 Ask their servers, they’re experts in all things meat-related.

 Style: Argentinean steak classics.